splunk/public-o11y-docs/gdi/opentelemetry/collector-addon/collector-addon-intro.rst

    :hidden:

    Install the Technical Add-on <collector-addon-install.rst>
-   Configure the Technical Add-on <collector-addon-install.rst>
+   Configure the Technical Add-on <collector-addon-configure.rst>

 Use the Splunk Add-on for the OpenTelemetry Collector to collect traces and metrics for Splunk Observability Cloud.